💡 Get Philly smart 💡

 “The numbers speak for themselves,” Balaban said.
 Of women in particular, he noted, “There’s a political culture that’s not very accepting of strong female candidates… There’s 18 congressional seats and two senators.
 It’s hard to chalk that up to random.”

-Balaban was careful to note that while attitudes in support of LGBTQ rights have shifted dramatically in recent decades, in Massachusetts for example, a client of his, Maura Healey, 3 became the first openly gay state attorney general in only 2014.
+Balaban was careful to note that while attitudes in support of LGBTQ rights have shifted dramatically in recent decades, in Massachusetts for example, a client of his, Maura Healey, [3.
+An earlier version of this story misspelled the Massachusetts attorney general’s last name as Healy.
+Her last name is spelled Healey.] became the first openly gay state attorney general in only 2014.

 ‘Even if there’s demand… it’s a supply issue.’